tuokkom/TaskManager-React/README.md

 This project is [running on Heroku](https://task-manager-react-demo.herokuapp.com/).

-Task Manager is made by following the React crash course available [here](https://www.youtube.com/watch?v=w7ejDZ8SWv8&t=4993s).
+Task Manager is made by following the React crash course available [here](https://www.youtube.com/watch?v=w7ejDZ8SWv8&t).

+The Heroku version of the Task Manager application is missing the backend side.
+Backend is included in this repository.

 ## Available Scripts